vpx/starterpp/doc/contributing.md

  - `chore`: Changes that do not affect production code (e.g., adding assets).

 Read the [commit format](#commit-format) section to see how to format the tag.

+## Branching Strategy

+Keep a single long‑lived branch named `main`.

+Make every change in an isolated branch or fork.
+Create a feature branch for each unit of work and open a pull request targeting main.

+Use semantic, descriptive branch names in the format: `username/short-description` (example: `alice/add-authentication`).

+Use GitHub tags to mark released versions (use semantic version tags like v1.2.0).